Elv13/radical/README.md

 # Radical menu system for AwesomeWM
 =======================================

+**Warning** The upstream Awesome internal widget API changed during summer 2015.
+Radical master branch is designed to be compatible with version 3.5 of Awesome or git-master older than July.
+I am currently unavailable to do the (non trivial) work required to port to the new API (and make good use of its improvments).
+Theirfor, please be patient and stay with a supported version for a few more months if you wish to use Radical.

 This is Radical, one of the largest Awesome extension module.
 It provide un unified interface to generate multiple types of menus.